dbc60/utk/doc/planning cycle 0.rst

   * Memory.
 Track memory usage through :code:`malloc`, :code:`calloc`, :code:`free` and other standard C memory allocation functions.
   * Memory Region module.
 Needed for the Memory module.

+* Add timers to record the elapsed time for each test case, and the overall time for the test suite.
 * Design an API for UTK

 **********